Table of Contents

-- Fold the paper towel in half and place in a zip lock bag.
+- Next, fold the paper towel in half and place in a zip lock bag.

 - Don’t squeeze out the air in the bag.
 Leave a large air bubble to provide the seeds with oxygen.

-- We are trying to recreate a humid rain forest-like environment in the comfort of our home.
+- We are trying to recreate a humid rain forest-like environment and the seeds need oxygen to germinate.

 - Place the bag on a towel on top of a heat mat set to 85º F or 29.4º C

 - It is best to place some kind of barrier between the bag and heat mat, like a thick towel, to prevent large temperature swings.

 - Over the next couple hours you will see water droplets condensating on the top of the bag.

 - Add water as necessary to prevent the paper towel from drying out.
 You shouldn’t be losing water very fast as it is pretty much a closed system.

-- Be patient – Super Hot Pepper seeds can take up to 100 days to germinate.
+- Be patient – Super Hot Pepper seeds can take anywhere from 14 to 30+ days to germinate.

 - Monitor the bag and open every few days to check for little white roots popping out of the seed shell.